LorenzoFerreyra/barbermanager/README.md

 ### Tasks

-Status: TODO
+Status: ✅

-Use celery to run background tasks to:
+Used `Celery` to run background tasks to:

 - trigger automatic email reminders that trigger a bit before the appointment is due.
 - update ONGOING appointment status to COMPLETED when it is due

+This was deployed with 3 services, `Celery worker`, `Celery beat` and `Redis broker`.

 ### Reviews